Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means something that is very easy to do.
-The phrase is figurative, as "duck soup" doesn’t literally refer to a type of soup but rather emphasizes ease or simplicity, making it a playful metaphor.
+The idiom is figurative, as "duck soup" doesn’t literally refer to a type of soup but rather emphasizes ease or simplicity, making it a playful metaphor.

 Origin: